Twitter dysfunction, it's sound like a medical condition. Twitter and its inability to turn a profit is well known, but just why does it happen?

-The story of Twitter would make a good prime time drama show or at least a good movie in the vein of The Social Network.
+The story of Twitter would make an excellent primetime drama show or at least a good movie in the vein of The Social Network.
 Alternatively, you could compare it to The Beatles.
-Paul recording over Ringo’s drum tracks, John’s wife breaking up the band, George wanting everyone to get along and live in peace.
+Paul recording over Ringo's drum tracks, John's wife breaking up the band, George wanting everyone to get along and live in peace.
 I am not sure who would be Paul or John exactly, but Noah Glass was Pete Best, the so-called 5th Beatle who got kicked to the kerb early on.

 The remaining founders - Jack Dorsey, Biz Stone, and Ev Williams - have been through some ups, downs, and power struggles over the years.
 The complete details (apart from the last few years) can be found in Nick Bolton's 2013 book Hatching Twitter, but the highlights are just as fun.
 Is Twitter the most dysfunctional social media platform out there?

 Twitter, 'the' dysfunctional platform

 Jack seems to be a problem child of sorts, or more accurately a diva.
 There's no doubt that he has played a massive role in Twitter's success and was instrumental in the vision for the network's design.
 However, as soon as it took off, so did Jack - jet-setting around the world in designer clothes, making public appearances wherever a camera or microphone was available and putting himself forth as the face of Twitter.
 His antics did little to help the company grow and progress as it should have.
 Some would consider him a hindrance in many ways - not the least of which was Ev, who eventually ousted Jack as CEO, took away the voting rights associated with Jack's company stock, and even shutting down his Twitter email account at one point.